-The Department of Neurology utilizes Sanford Health, Fargo, N.D., and Sanford Health, Sioux Falls, S.D., for its training sites.
+The Department of Neurology utilizes Sanford Health, Fargo, N.D., Sanford Health, Sioux Falls, S.D., and the Fargo VA Health Care System for its training sites.
 Residents will have a majority of their rotations at Sanford Health in Fargo, with the option of doing a three-month pediatric neurology rotation at the Sanford Children’s Hospital in Sioux Falls, S.D.
 Located in the upper Midwest, Fargo is home to North Dakota's newest state-of-the-art academic Medical Center.
 The Sanford Medical Center Fargo features a Comprehensive Stroke Center, Center of Excellence in Multiple Sclerosis, Center of Excellence in Huntington’s Disease, four-bed Epilepsy Monitoring Unit (EMU) and an Endowed Parkinson Disease Research Laboratory.

-The program is newly accredited and will welcome its first residents in June 2021.
+The program is newly accredited and welcomed its first residents in June 2021.
 We participate in the National Residency Matching Program and accept three residents per year.
-For more information on our application process, please contact Program Administrator Lisa Jorissen, 701.417.5766.
+For more information on our application process, please contact Program Administrator Lisa Jorissen, 701.417.5912.
 We welcome your inquiry into our residency.